-Borobudur Guide for 2024: How to climb up and watch the sunrise
+How to climb up and watch the sunrise at Borobudur (2024)

 Borobudur is the most visited attraction in all of Indonesia.
 It’s spectacular and is the biggest Buddhist temple in the entire world!

-But rules for visiting change so often, that you can easily be confused by all the conflicting information.
+The rules for visiting it change so often that all the conflicting information can easily confuse you.

 Borobudur is part of my extensive 14-day Java Backpacking Itinerary.